Learn

 What should I do if I have a complication after filler?

-How can I minimize the risk of complications?
+How can I minimise the risk of complications?

 Choose an AHPRA-registered practitioner with substantial experience in cosmetic injectables.
 Ensure they conduct a thorough individual assessment before treatment.
 Follow pretreatment instructions (avoid blood thinners, alcohol, exercise).